 Probably not.
-And if you would not open it, then your business opportunities won’t either.
-Make sure your email address is appropriate, and has your company name included.
+And if you do not open it, then your business opportunities won’t either.
+Make sure your email address is appropriate and has your company name included.
 To get that, make sure to register for a domain name, sign up for an email hosting service, and then configure your email address.

 Personalize Your Cold Emails

 Think about who your prospect is, their job and interests, and brainstorm how you can make them feel unique.
 This technique is called developing a theory of mind for your email recipient.